 Dr. Remington Nevin

 Dr. Remington Nevin is a Vermont-based physician epidemiologist and expert consultant in the , including mefloquine (marketed as Lariam®), tafenoquine (marketed as Krintafel®, Kodatef®, and Arakoda™), chloroquine, and hydroxychloroquine.
 Dr. Nevin is and .
-A former U.S. Army Major and Preventive Medicine Officer, Dr. Nevin serves as Executive Director of , and is a faculty associate in the Department of Mental Health at the Johns Hopkins Bloomberg School of Public Health.
+A former U.S. Army Major and Preventive Medicine Officer, Dr. Nevin serves as Executive Director of the Vermont-based , and is an adjunct lecturer in public health at Johns Hopkins University in Baltimore, Maryland.

 Dr. Nevin was first to publish a clinical description of , the permanent disorder of brain and brainstem dysfunction caused by the use of mefloquine and related quinoline drugs, and to publish descriptions of certain of its , including and .
 Dr. Nevin has also collaborated on the first of mefloquine’s adverse effects published in the forensic psychiatry literature, and published the first of a U.S. military veteran awarded service-related disability compensation for long-lasting adverse psychiatric effects from the drug.

 Dr. Nevin is available for plaintiff and defense medicolegal consultation and has successfully aided attorney clients in the U.S., Canada, Australia, New Zealand, and the European Union in reaching in cases involving claims of central nervous system injury and other adverse effects from antimalarial drugs.
 Dr. Nevin is also pleased to offer his in preparing nexus letters and independent medical opinion reports for veterans seeking disability compensation for injuries and illnesses arising from antimalarial exposure during military service.

 You can learn more about Dr. Nevin's , or Dr. Nevin for more information.